gobitfly/eth2-beaconchain-explorer/README.md

 - Wait till the client finishes the initial sync
 - Setup a PostgreSQL DB and import the `tables.sql` file from the root of this repository
 - Install go version 1.13 or higher
-- Clone the repository and run `make all` to build the indexer and frontend binaries
+- Clone the repository and run `make all` to build the indexer and front-end binaries
 - Copy the config-example.yml file an adapt it to your environment
 - Start the explorer binary and pass the path to the config file as argument